Is Twitter dead? Probably not.

 Twitter holds an opportunity to make your brand known and increase your sales.
 You can never go wrong with 302 million active monthly users.

 What works for me might not work for you.
 How do you analyze and make use of your Twitter data?
-Please share with me in the comment section!
+Tell us about it on Twitter!